-As the data above shows, the 2006 Master Plan was adopted during a period of economic growth in Carson City.
+The 2006 Master Plan was adopted during a period of economic growth in Carson City.
 Implementation of the Land Use Plan requires private development to occur.
-Since 2006, relatively little development has occurred towards implementation of the Plan, particularly compared to the growth that was occurring prior to 2006, and it has only begun to significantly pick back up in the last year.
+After 2006, there was a long period of relatively little development that occurred compared to the growth that was occurring prior to 2006, delaying implementation of projects pursuant to the Master Plan.